toggledbits/DelayLight/README.md

 DelayLight also uses its own interpretation of whether a scene is active or not.
 As a result, DelayLight still only detects manual triggering for devices that it natively supports (switches and dimmers).
-It can *control* other devices through the use of a scene, but it cannot *detect state changes* for those devices.
-For example, you can have a scene to turn your thermostat to Economy mode, and DelayLight will run that scene and cause the energy mode change to occur, but spontaneously switching the thermostat to Economy outside of
-DelayLight will not trigger a manual timing cycle, as a light would if it were switched on manually.
+It can indirectly *control* many other devices through the use of a scene, but it cannot *detect state changes* for those devices.
+For example, you can have a scene to turn your thermostat to Economy mode, and DelayLight will run that scene to start automatic timing and cause the energy mode change to occur, but spontaneously switching the thermostat to Economy outside of DelayLight will not trigger a manual timing cycle, as a standard switch or dimmer would if it were switched on manually.

 ## Actions and Triggers ##

-DelayLight's service ID `urn:toggledbits.com:serviceId:DelayLight` provides the following triggers and actions:
+DelayLight's service ID `urn:toggledbits.com:serviceId:DelayLightTimer` provides the following triggers and actions:

 ### Triggers ###